McRib NFTs, India’s Modi Hacked, BTC and ETH See Margin Gains

 However, not all cryptocurrencies were fortunate enough to enjoy price rises.
 LUNA was at the opposite end of the spectrum, dropping by 19.99%.
 Not far behind were OHM (down 19.6%), XRD (down 18.1%), and RUNE (down 14.6%).
 Notably, SOL didn’t follow the pattern of other major cryptocurrencies and decreased in value by 13.%.
 It was a week that reminded swing traders of the need to manage their risk.

-Hacks have always been a major issue for traditional financial institutions and cryptocurrencies alike, but there are always novel methods that come along and surprise us.
+None of these statements are true.
+Hacks have always been a major issue for traditional financial institutions and cryptocurrencies alike, but there are always novel methods that surprise us.
 One of them happened last week when a hacker got into India Prime Minister Narendra Modi’s Twitter account and tweeted that his country had bought 500 bitcoin and adopted bitcoin as legal tender.
-None of these statements are true.
-Fortunately, the hacker was swiftly removed and an update was released.
+Fortunately, the hacker was swiftly removed, and an update was released.
 A similar thing happened in 2020 when various social media users were hacked so they could ask for cryptocurrency “donations” from followers.

 Modi wasn’t the only one to be hacked last week.
 The DeFi platform BadgerDAO also announced that it had suffered an attack — and this time, rather than the hacker simply tweeting on its behalf, they stole $120 million.
 Earlier in December, BadgerDAO suffered a phishing incident during which illicit code got into its system, allowing the infiltrators to take $130 million of holdings.
 However, $9 million of this was recovered successfully as it hadn’t been withdrawn yet).